Getting started on CLI

 preamble:

-summary: Simple pipeline
+summary: Simple custom pipeline

 input_reference_genome: hg38/genomes/GRCh38-hg38